JaredVahle/zillow_clustering_project/README.md

     - assessmentyear values are all 2016
     - propertylandusetypeid because the data was filtered already.
     - roomcnt because it is inconsistent with data
+    - county because we already created dummy variables to enumerate it.
 - Created boolean columns for county
 - Replace fips with county column for exploration purposes.
+- Removed lot sizes of over 200000, when working witht he data I found these values suspicious and dont believe they will be useful.
 - Filled null values in the following columns
-    - year
+    - year built (filled nulls with 2017)
-    - regionidcity with mode (want to possibly use this as a feature to determine price variation between cities)
-    - regionidzip with mode (same as above possibly more accurate than fips)
+    - lotsizesquarefeet (filled nulls with median ie. 7313)
+    - buildingqualitytypeid (filled nulls with most common ie. 6)
 - Dropped remaining null values
--Created an Acres column.
-(Im assuming property size is relevant in log error, further exploration is needed.)
+- Created a column for tax value that gives a percentage tax rate on the property
+- Created a column for structure cost per square foot
+- Created a column for land cost per square foot
-- Renamed several columns for readability, may update more later.
+- Renamed several columns for readability.

 At this point our data has
-* *55513 rows*
+* *57889 rows*
-* *22 columns*
+* *25 columns*

 We will now split our data into train, validate, and split.
+- Split the data into 60% train, 20% validate, 20% test

 Time to explore